Marte in Mets lineup, Álvarez also on playoff roster vs Pads - WHIZ News

 Marte had been out since breaking the middle finger on his right (throwing) hand Sept.
 6 when hit by a 96 mph fastball from Pittsburgh’s Mitch Keller.

-Mets manager Buck Showalter said Marte has been taking simulated at-bats against teammates “behind the scenes” for a little while in an attempt to get ready, including during Thursday’s workout day.
-Showalter, however, acknowledged the club isn’t sure what Marte can provide at this point.
+Batting sixth, Marte grounded a single up the middle leading off the second inning against Padres starter Yu Darvish and then stole second and third — sliding headfirst into both bases.

-“We knew it was a possibility, but there’s some unknown,” Showalter said.
-“He’s a guy that we’ve trusted with certain things over the years.
-You learn.
-Who knows?
-There’s some unknown there.
-Who’s 100% this time of year?
-We’ll see.”
+Before the game, Mets manager Buck Showalter said Marte had been taking simulated at-bats against teammates “behind the scenes” for a little while in an attempt to get ready, including Thursday.
+Showalter, however, acknowledged the club wasn’t quite sure what Marte could provide at this point.

 New York also included 20-year-old Francisco Álvarez on the wild-card series roster. Álvarez debuted in the majors Sept.
 30 and went 2 for 12 with a homer, a double and two walks in five regular-season games.

-Marte was set to start in right field and bat sixth.
-Normally the team’s No. 2 hitter, he batted .292 with 16 homers, 63 RBIs, 18 stolen bases and an .814 OPS in 118 games this season, his first with New York.
-He’s been working out in the outfield in addition to taking swings — but the Mets had said recently Marte still felt discomfort and wasn’t making much progress yet.
+Normally the team’s No. 2 hitter, Marte batted .292 with 16 homers, 63 RBIs, 18 stolen bases and an .814 OPS in 118 games this season, his first with New York.
+He’s been working out in the outfield lately in addition to taking swings — but the Mets had said recently Marte still felt discomfort and wasn’t making much progress yet.

 “I’m hoping that things go well and we move him back up tomorrow,” Showalter said.